Ray Lindwall: Invincibles

 Lindwall was subjected to a thorough fitness test on the morning of the Second Test at Lord's two weeks later, the home of cricket.
-Bradman was not convinced of Lindwall's fitness, but the bowler's protestations was sufficient to convince his captain to gamble on his inclusion.
+Bradman was not convinced of Lindwall's fitness, but the bowler's protestations were sufficient to convince his captain to gamble on his inclusion.
 Australia won the toss and elected to bat, allowing Lindwall further time to recover.
 Lindwall contributed 15 to Australia's total of 350.
 He then took the new ball and felt pain in his groin again after delivering his first ball to Hutton.
 Despite this, Lindwall persevered through the pain.
 He had Washbrook caught behind in his fourth over and then clean bowled Edrich and Tom Dollery in the space of three balls.
 England were 4/46 and Australia firmly in control.
 He later returned to bowl English captain Norman Yardley after an 87 run stand with Compton, before finishing with 5/70 as Australia took a 135 first innings lead.
 Lindwall then contributed 25 as Australia declared at 7/460 immediately upon his dismissal, leaving England to chase a world-record 596 for victory.
 Lindwall removed Hutton with the new ball and later returned to remove Dollery and Jim Laker without the addition of a single run to take 3/61 as Australia took a 409 run victory.
 In later years, Bradman told Lindwall that he pretended not to notice Lindwall's pain.
 Lindwall was worried that Bradman had noticed his injury, but Bradman later claimed that he feigned ignorance to allow Lindwall to relax.

 When the teams reconvened at Old Trafford for the Third Test, Hutton had been dropped.
 The reason was said to be Hutton's struggles with Lindwall's short-pitched bowling.
 The Australians were pleased, feeling that Hutton was England's best batsman.
 England batted first and made 350, with Compton making an unbeaten 145 despite being felled by a Lindwall bouncer.
 This forced Compton to leave the field with a bloodied eyebrow with the score at 2/33.
 Lindwall then removed George Emmett, Edrich and Jack Crapp to leave England at 5/119 before Compton returned to revive the innings as Lindwall ended with 4/99.
 Lindwall came into bat at 6/172 with Sid Barnes forced to retire hurt and Australia facing the prospect of the follow on.
 He then received five consecutive bouncers from Edrich, one of which hit him in the hand, evoking cheers from the home crowd.
 Lindwall made 23 as Australia struggled to 221 and avoided the follow on.
 Lindwall removed Emmett for a duck in the second innings, bringing his tormentor Edrich to the crease.
 Bradman advised Lindwall not to bowl any bouncers at Edrich, fearing that it would be interpreted as retaliation and lead to a negative media reaction.
 The match petered into a draw after the entire fourth day was washed out.